-ToolJet is an open-source low-code framework to build and deploy custom internal tools.
-ToolJet can connect to your data sources such as databases ( PostgreSQL, MongoDB, MS SQL Server, Snowflake, , BigQuery, etc ), API/GraphQL endpoints, SaaS tools ( Airtable, Stripe, Google Sheets, etc ) and cloud object storage services ( AWS S3, Google Cloud Storage and Minio ).
+ToolJet ships with its built-in database called ToolJet DB (built on top of PostgreSQL).
+You can also connect to the external data sources such as databases ( PostgreSQL, MongoDB, MS SQL Server, Snowflake, , BigQuery, etc ), API/GraphQL endpoints, SaaS tools ( Airtable, Stripe, Google Sheets, etc ) and cloud object storage services ( AWS S3, Google Cloud Storage and Minio ).

 How ToolJet works

 With ToolJet, you can build apps in 3 simple steps: